 I spend a lot of time with families of children who have injuries arising from birth.
 One thing I have seen numerous times is a hesitancy from mothers to pursue medical malpractice claims on behalf of their injured children, even when they have very strong cases.
 Most people would say that if your child is likely entitled to millions of dollars to care for his or her extensive medical needs, you would pursue it.
 But it’s not that simple.

-The first thing most moms think of when something happens to their child is whether they could have prevented it, because it is very scary to think that there are outside forces that can injure our children that are completely outside of our control.
+The first thing most moms think of when something happens to their child is whether they could have prevented it because it is very scary to think that there are outside forces that can injure our children that are completely outside of our control.
 We think of outlandish scenarios in which we can protect our children, and even though we know it’s not rational, we feel that way anyway.

 This may explain why many mothers are hesitant to go down the road of a claim against the doctors or nurses for their child’s injuries – deep down, even though they know it was outside of their control, they blame themselves in some small way.
 It’s what moms do – it’s functional when we lift cars to save our children, but not so much when it turns into guilt over something we are powerless over.

 A mother who is in labour is in one of the most vulnerable states she will ever be in during her life.
 She is in pain, on mind-altering medications for that pain, tired, and often scared.
 Most of the labour process is a blur.
 So why do my clients tell me that they feel they should have done more to prevent what happened while they were experiencing this?
-I think it’s the deep-seeded feeling that they should have the power over everything that may harm their children.
+I think it’s the deep-seated feeling that they should have the power over everything that may harm their children.